Alxelio/Target_Sistemas_Prova_Flutter/Target_Sistemas_Prova_Flutter/README.md

 ## At the ~android/build.gradle file I must update it from ext.kotlin_version = '1.6.10' to ext.kotlin_version = '1.8.10'
 ## I had had some troubles about kotlin and java versions, so I have changed them to fit my project as you can see above.

+# FocusNode - Focus on Text

+## I wrapped the whole screen with GestureDetector to place focus on the typing field.
+I instantiated a variable with FocusNode type and then I called it inside the TextFormField field.

 # Shared Preferences

 ## dependencies: